Recurrent Urinary Tract Infections (UTI)

 Reduce your risk

-Take these simple steps to reduce the risk of getting a UTI:
+Prevention is key, take these simple steps to reduce the risk of getting a UTI:

 - Urinate soon after intercourse

 UTIs are usually treated with antibiotics, with symptom relief occurring within 1-2 days of the first dose being taken.
 It is important to make sure you complete your full course of antibiotics as prescribed.
+Make sure you drink plenty of water, and you can also take paracetamol to help with the pain.

 Preventing recurrent UTIs